Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Lie theory and central extensions

 The cohomology groups of these two cochain complexes are called the group (resp.\ algebra) Chevalley--Eilenberg cohomology for the group (resp.\ algebra) module $\calW$, and are denoted by $H_{CE}^\bullet(\G,\calW)$ (resp. $H_{CE}^\bullet(\fG,\calW)$).
 We will denote the cocycles of the Chevalley-Eilenberg complex by $Z_{CE}^\bullet(\G,\calW)$ (resp. $Z_{CE}^\bullet(\fG,\calW)$). \end{definition}

-A special case of this definition is when the modules coincide as vector spaces $\calW=\dual{\fG}$, equippend respectively with the coadjoint action of the Lie group/algebra (see Definition \ref{def:dual*} for the relevant notions in the case of infinite dimensional local lie groups/algebras).
+A special case of this definition is when the modules coincide as vector spaces $\calW=\dual{\fG}$, equippend respectively with the coadjoint action of the Lie group/algebra (see Definition \ref{def:dual*} for the relevant notions in the case of infinite-dimensional local lie groups/algebras).
 We have the following result (see \cite[Proposition 2.1.20]{RatiuOrtega03} for a proof):

 \begin{proposition}[\cite{souriau1970structure}] Let $\sigma\colon G\to \fG^*$ be a $\fG^*$ smooth group cocycle for the coadjoint action.
 Then, the map